 Low levels of Vitamin D3 have been associated with pelvic floor disorders among women.5,6,7 Vitamin D receptors are present in the bladder and striated muscle of the pelvic floor musculature.3,4 Skeletal muscle control and strength is vital for voluntary control of the urethral sphincter and pelvic floor muscle and likely a significant factor in achieving continence.

-In an open, prospective, multicenter, controlled study, 629 women suffering from stress and urgency urinary incontinence were treated with vaginally estriol at a dose of 10 mg daily for 3 weeks, and 10mg twice weekly for another 3 weeks.
+In an open, prospective, multicenter, controlled study1, 629 women suffering from stress and urgency urinary incontinence were treated with vaginal estriol at a dose of 10 mg daily for 3 weeks, and 10mg twice weekly for another 3 weeks.
 Of the 629 women who started the study, 552 were available for follow-up after 6-weeks of treatment.

 reduced in almost 50% of women.
 Compared with conditions at the outset of the study, after 6 weeks, vaginal lubrication was normalized in 77%, and intercourse was no longer painful for 88% of women.

 - Fluid Retention